 A native student's cumulative GPA for graduation with honors is based on all college work at Bowie State University.
 A transfer student who has earned at least 60 semester hours at Bowie State must have a 3.5 or higher GPA for work completed at the University and at other colleges and universities.

-Honors status at graduation applies only to students who are seeking their first degree and will be based on cumulative grade point averages for all undergraduate work completed.
+Honors status at graduation applies only to students who are seeking their first degree.

 Honors will consist of the following cumulative grade point averages: